rrooggiieerr/homeassistant-benqprojector/README.md

 <img src="https://raw.githubusercontent.com/rrooggiieerr/homeassistant-benqprojector/main/serial%20to%20network%20bridge.png">

-It has to be said that a direct serial connection to the projector is much more responsive than using a network connection, at least when using a serial to network bridge.
+It has to be said that a direct serial connection to the projector is much more responsive than using a serial to network bridge, at least when using a serial to network bridge.
 Maybe this is different on a native networked BenQ projector or using ethernet instead of WiFi.

 ### PJLink